The United Nations Office for Project Services (UNOPS)

 Statement by Grete Faremo to the UNOPS Executive Board

+Under-Secretary-General Faremo delivers statement at First Regular Session of the UNDP/UNFPA/UNOPS Executive Board in New York.
 This was UNOPS first official statement to new members of the 2018 Executive Board.

 Ms. Faremo spoke to UNOPS new four-year strategic plan, and its three contribution goals – efficiency, effectiveness and access to new funding – underscoring how these areas position the organization to further enhance UN cooperation and the Secretary-General's reform agenda.